 What happened next was a dream come true for Hal.

-First, the trainers were taught the Dardzinski method at a world-renowned facility called Project Walk in Carlsbad, California certifying them as Exercise Specialists.
+First, the Specialists were taught the Dardzinski method at a world-renowned facility called Project Walk in Carlsbad, California certifying them as Paralysis Recovery Specialists.
 Next, Mike offered to expand the small studio into a larger space on the campus.
 Finally, Hal Hargrave Jr. and his family purchased the Project Walk franchise.
 They opened the doors to a modern 3000 square-foot center with the capacity to treat up to 75 clients.